Microsoft/azure-docs.cs-cz/articles/machine-learning/team-data-science-process/spark-model-consumption.md

     import os

-    # OLDER HTTP LIBRARIES USED HERE INSTEAD OF THE REQUEST LIBRARY AS THEY ARE AVAILBLE BY DEFAULT
+    # OLDER HTTP LIBRARIES USED HERE INSTEAD OF THE REQUEST LIBRARY AS THEY ARE AVAILABLE BY DEFAULT
     import httplib, urllib, base64

     # REPLACE VALUE WITH ONES FOR YOUR SPARK CLUSTER